wouterboomsma/eigency/README.md

 # This will be exposed to Python
 def function_w_mat_arg(np.ndarray array):
-    return _function_w_mat_arg(Map[MatrixXd](from_numpy(array)))
+    return _function_w_mat_arg(Map[MatrixXd](array))
 ```

-The last line contains the actual conversion.
-Due to limitations in
+The last line contains the actual conversion. `Map` is an Eigency
-Cython, for the conversions in this direction, the type
-`Map[MatrixXd]` must be specified both in the definition and the
-conversion call (the other direction is slightly simpler - see below).
+type that derives from the real Eigen map, and will take care of
+the conversion from the numpy array to the corresponding Eigen type..

 ## Writing Eigen Map types in Cython